 All Org.
 Meetings

-Representation from student groups and organizations affiliated with the Center meet month to discuss program ideas, form collaborations on projects and receive updates on Center opportunities, programs, services, and policies.
+Representation from student groups and organizations affiliated with the center meet monthly to discuss program ideas, form collaborations on projects and receive updates on center opportunities, programs, services, and policies.

 Please check our event schedule or contact Cameo Pritchett at 610-683-4810.